 Bullet resistant doors, also called ballistic doors for short, are tested similarly to what many people erronmeously call bulletproof windows.
 These rigorous tests employ a number of criteria, including different types of firearms, the ammunition’s caliber, firing distance and number of shots fired.
 UL 752 ratings are the gold standard in measuring a bullet resistant door.
 UL 752 ranges from 1 to 10 (from lowest to highest protection).

+Aluminum, steel, wood and composite materials like fiberglass.
 Not surprisingly, many bullet resistant doors are made from cold rolled steel.
-Despite this extremely strong material, this door type still cannot be called a bulletproof steel door.
-High caliber weapons can penetrate metal.
+Despite this very robust material, this door type still cannot be called a bulletproof steel door.
+Given sufficient rounds, high caliber weapons can penetrate metal.
 For this reason, these doors are properly described as a ballistic resistant steel door or a ballistic steel door.
 Such doors are very popular because they are both effective and affordable.